Biber Mystery Sonatas

 CHERUBINI - VIOTTI - MOZART

-Elicia Silverstein, conductor Vanni Moretto and his phenomenal period-instrument orchestra Atalanta Fugiens celebrate the 200th anniversary of the death of J.B.
+Elicia Silverstein celebrates the 200th anniversary of the death of J.B.
 Viotti, a musical figure of immeasurable impact on the critical transition that took place in music history at the turn of the nineteenth century.
 Though undervalued today, Viotti had a profound influence, both as violinist and composer on the likes of Mozart, Beethoven, and his lifelong friend Cherubini, as well as François Xavier Tourte, with whom he developed the modern violin bow.
 This program seeks to create a sort of sound “photograph” of the musical world in the years that directly surrounded the French Revolution, with Viotti as the protagonist at the center of one of the most important transformations of the western European musical language in modern history.